wsdfhjxc/virtual-desktop-bar/README.md

 Note: This also applies if you want to upgrade to a newer version.

-Note: If you want to remove the applet, run: `./scripts/uninstall-applet.sh`
+Note: If you want to remove the applet run: `./scripts/uninstall-applet.sh`

 After that, you should be able to find Virtual Desktop Bar in the Add Widgets menu.